AdobeDocs/advertising.en/help/dsp/audiences/sources/source-actioniq.md

 ---
 # Workflow for Using the DSP Integration with [!DNL ActionIQ]

-You can share your organization's first-party data from the [!DNL ActionIQ] customer data platform using ........... <!-- fill in -->
+Use the DSP integration with the [!DNL ActionIQ] customer data platform to convert your hashed email addresses to universal IDs for targeted advertising.

 There are <!-- NN --> steps to share data from [!DNL ActionIQ] with DSP: